core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 a query for "the" deterministic client would typically return the latest).
-This needs to be a feature implemented by the group manager protocol, and the response differs from regular responses from the GM in that there is no public key associated with that member, but a hash function instead.
+This needs to be a feature implemented by the group manager protocol, and the response differs from regular responses from the GM in that there is no public key associated with that member, but a hash function (and possibly a creation timestamp to give better freshness statements) instead.

 The client creates its request in pairwise mode, indicating the deterministic client's sender ID as its own sender ID,